Knowledge mining of unstructured information: application to cyber-domain: Discussion

-There are also some possible limitations of our framework.
+There are also limitations to this framework.
 The risk measure used in this study is based on the network structure of the resulting knowledge graph and thus the design choices have high impact on the variables constructed.
-These results can be biased and affected by numerous sources, such as human error and bias in the reporting of the incidents and collecting the incidents to the dataset.
-Other limitations can rise from the accuracy of processing the unstructured data into a knowledge graph as well as the types of extraneous information added to the graph, such as the types of industry nodes.
-The generality of the industries have a direct effect on the structure of the network and the related properties.
-The design and dataset in this study were chosen due to the ease of performing preliminary investigations with the framework and the limitations of open and annotated data sources.
-In addition to the human errors and design choices having a language specific tools for NLP, causes the information retrieval to be restricted to a certain part of the world, which in itself limits the amount of information available and the types of entities and reported incidents.
-On the other hand, in an application of the framework the analyst is eventually choosing the source material of their interest with the knowledge of the scope of their investigation.
+The results can be biased and affected by numerous sources, such as human error and bias in the reporting of the incidents and collecting the incidents to the dataset.
+The constructed knowledge graph is hardly a ground truth of all cyberattacks due to lack of reporting or detection.
+The language of the collected dataset can impose a limitation on geographical areas where the reporting language is different from the one used in the implementation of the framework.
+Other biases can rise from the accuracy of processing the unstructured data into a knowledge graph as well as the types of extra information added to the graph, such as the types of industry nodes.
+The generality of the industries have a direct effect on the structure of the graph and the related properties.
+Also, the accuracy for recording and reporting a cyber-related incident can vary in public online sources.
+The discovery of an attack can be late and thus the accurate time might not be reported correctly.
+This is a direct limitation to the estimation of risk in the framework.
+For instance, the dates reported in the empirical dataset used in this study vary in accuracy with some dates reported days later than the incident in question.

+Within the information extraction pipeline there are two primary sources of possible inaccuracies.
+The first involves information from the dependency parser.
+This was done by using spaCy’s trained pipelines, and therefore, indirectly depended on the performance of the in-built neural network predictions.
+The second source of inaccuracy is the scoring method used for ranking of triples.
+While we achieve a moderate accuracy of 60$\%$ (and 83$\%$ for target to lie within the top three ranks) by this method, the results indicate the importance of inclusion of the target score.
+Just using the order of appearance or frequency lowers the accuracy by 10$\%$.
+Also, as noted earlier the baseline accuracy would be much smaller.